Top 10 Cloud Computing Security Issues And Challenges

 Cloud computing has ushered a new era in data storage and its transmission.
 However, this too is not free from its own set of security issues and challenges.

-1. Compliance Issues - Cloud in the true sense is a virtual world that exists in space.
+1. Compliance Issues - The cloud in the true sense is a virtual world that exists in space.
 There are few reliable controls around it which are by no means sufficient in ensuring compliance and IT governance.
-In Cloud, there is hardly ever any control over provisioning and so it becomes a management risk.
+In the cloud, there is hardly ever any control over provisioning and so it becomes a management risk.
 Conversely, it becomes equally hard to monitor and conform to the rules and regulations pertaining to your stored data and programs and its transmission.

-2. Security Breaches - A security data breach can occur in the form of compromised login credentials, broken authentication, interface hacking etc. In Cloud, such occurrences are not unheard of.
-Sensitive data is saved online and not on premise, this makes cloud inadvertently unsafe.
+2. Security Breaches - A security data breach can occur in the form of compromised login credentials, broken authentication and interface hacking.
+In the cloud, such occurrences are not unheard of.
+Sensitive data is saved online and not on premise, this makes the cloud inadvertently unsafe.
 As more and more data is stored online the associated risk also increases in the same proportion.
 For a determined hacker, it is a golden opportunity to test his skills.
-Studies also show that businesses who use Cloud offerings suffer from more data breaches as compared to those who don’t.
+Studies also show that businesses who use the cloud offerings suffer from more data breaches as compared to those who don’t.

 2. Hijacking Or Account Seizing - Data that is stored online can be accessed from anywhere.
 Physical presence in the office is no longer a restricting factor.
 Hackers or cyber attackers use the login credentials of the employees or owners of a firm to remotely access their cloud data.
 Once they have access they can falsify or manipulate data to their advantage.
 In some cases, the attackers tend to hold the data captive until a ransom is paid.
-Phishing, scripting bugs etc. are other common ways of gaining unauthorized access.
+Phishing and scripting bugs are other common ways of gaining unauthorised access.

-1. Injecting Malware - A malware program or bug can be directly injected into the Cloud.
+1. Injecting Malware - A malware program or bug can be directly injected into the cloud.
 You will not even come to know of it as it will mimic the SaaS interface and look like a part of the normal process.
 Such malware can act as a Trojan stealing and eavesdropping on data.
 A great example of this would be hacked cloud based websites, they can cause massive data loss and pain to the owner of the site and can even be in breach of fraud for being the ‘owner’ of sites that could look like a bank and be asking clients to enter sensitive information.
-One of the ways to control such attacks is through robust access control, prioritizing initiatives and implementing a safe and secure technology such as 2FA (Two Factor Authentication).
+One of the ways to control such attacks is through robust access control, prioritising initiatives and implementing a safe and secure technology such as Two Factor Authentication (2FA).

-2. Vulnerable API’s - Every user can customize their Cloud experience using Application Programming Interfaces.
+2. Vulnerable API’s - Every user can customise their cloud experience using Application Programming Interfaces.
 These API’s can be insecure because they authenticate, give access as well as affect encryption.
 The most vulnerable point of an API is the communication which occurs between applications.
 These points are easy to exploit and pose a potential security threat.

-3. Cloud Service Abuse - Over the Cloud, it becomes easy to share pirated software, host malware, spread viruses, save illegal digital items etc. All this because of its seemly near unlimited storage capacity and the fact that it becomes harder to prove ownership of the data.
-Anybody can open an account and use Cloud services.
-The only way to limit exposure is by laying down strict guidelines for the employees to follow, give read-only access where necessary etc.
+3. Cloud Service Abuse - Over the cloud, it becomes easy to share pirated software, host malware, spread viruses and save illegal digital items.
+All this because of its seemly near unlimited storage capacity and the fact that it becomes harder to prove ownership of the data.
+Anybody can open an account and use cloud services.
+The only way to limit exposure is by laying down strict guidelines for the employees to follow and give read-only access where necessary.

 4. Data Loss - A natural disaster, terrorist activity or cyber attack can cause loss of complete or partial data.
 For a business, loss of any data is devastating and can bring upon strict legal action.
 It also makes the company less reliable and harms business reputation.
 In order to counter such a situation, secure backup plans should be in place, sadly most of the companies we onboard do not have any plans or procedures for mass loss of cloud data.

-5. Shared Insecurities - The safety of the Cloud is not the sole responsibility of the service provider.
+5. Shared Insecurities - The safety of the cloud is not the sole responsibility of the service provider.
 It is a shared responsibility.
-Both the client and the service provider have to take preventive measures to control and restrict unauthorized access.
-A little awareness like not sharing login details, giving read-only access where required, installing multi-step authentication procedures will go a long way in making Cloud more secure.
+Both the client and the service provider have to take preventive measures to control and restrict unauthorised access.
+A little awareness like not sharing login details, giving read-only access where required, installing multi-step authentication procedures will go a long way in making the cloud more secure.

 6. Denial Of Service Attacks - When legitimate users are denied service it becomes a problem.
 This is what happens in “denial of service”.
 Instead of making the site unavailable to illegitimate users smokescreens prevent even the authentic ones.
 Rather than increasing the user experience, it leaves a bad impression.

-Cloud has opened a plethora of options.
-All of which seem lucrative.
-The financial viability of Cloud makes it even more attractive.
+The cloud has opened a plethora of options, all of which seem lucrative.
+The financial viability of the cloud makes it even more attractive.
 Today, doing without it is impossible.
 Instead of feeling cheated because of its security issues and challenges, it is time to do your bit with due diligence in making it secure.
-A deeper understanding of GDPR, monitoring workplaces regularly, Installing two-step authentication procedures, frequently changing passwords and making them stronger are just a few ways in which you can help yourself and your data in the Cloud.
-Cloud Computing opens a wide vista.
+A deeper understanding of GDPR, monitoring workplaces regularly, Installing two-step authentication procedures, frequently changing passwords and making them stronger are just a few ways in which you can help yourself and your data in the cloud.
+Cloud computing opens a wide vista.
 If used judiciously is the best thing that could ever happen to your business.